Roblox-Thot/DecalUploaderV2/README.md

 > [!WARNING]
 > Roblox has been cracking down on decals a lot harder recently so the OneUploader.py may not work as well as it used to, I'm currently working on trying to find a new way.

+> [!CAUTION]
+> Roblox has removed some APIs which may break this, I will look into it at a later date.

 # DecalUploaderV2
 Rewrite of my other repo [DecalUploader](https://github.com/Roblox-Thot/DecalUploader) but using Roblox's Open Cloud API